DiaperHugger/BedWetter/README.md

 This project is part of a collaborative effort to create a "Bed Wetting Simulator". https://www.adisc.org/forum/threads/bed-wetting-simulator-updates.151608/ for discussion and help.
 PLEASE READ AND ABIDE BY THE FORUM RULES!!
 18+ COMMUNITY!!
-Code at https://github.com/DiaperHugger/BedWetter.
-V0.3.1 Updated 5/23/21

 THIS CODE COMES WITH NO IMPLIED WARRANTY!!
 USE AT YOUR OWN RISK!!